 - To promote coordinated supervisory responses from the EU

-In 2020, a major priority will focus on digitalisation and sustainable finance, and contribute to consistent and high-quality supervision as well as the protection of consumers.
+In 2021, COVID-19 crisis management, risk mitigation and active support to the recovery of the European economy will be the main focus for the future.
+A major priority will focus on digitalisation and sustainable finance, and contribute to consistent and high-quality supervision as well as the protection of consumers.

-- We will also deliver regulatory tasks in relation to the Pan European Pension Product and prepare to assume our role in registering PEPPs and overseeing their supervision.
+- Pan European Pension Product: To assume the new role in registering PEPPs and overseeing their supervision.

 - Strengthening the financial stability of the insurance and occupational pensions sectors: The challenging financial situation combined with an environment of high political risks necessitates increased risk monitoring at EU level.
 EIOPA will work to identify risks early and propose mitigating actions.